matilde-t/pde-solver/README.md

 ## Roadmap
 The next steps in the development of these project are:
 - First phase
-	- output the steady-state values of each node in a result file,
+	- output the steady-state values of each node in a result file
-	- write unit tests;
+	- write unit tests
 - Second phase
 	- refactor in a object oriented way
 	- add different coordinate systems support